 The Rider’s Mechanic™ views each client from a “preventative” perspective; taking time to perform an accurate assessment of the body and develop a treatment plan using a systematic approach to improve body alignment for structural balance.

 In each bodywork session, The Rider’s Mechanic™ guides you through the process in understanding the importance of advanced body awareness of individual muscles and joints, how your body functions and interacts with your horse, and how correcting your muscle and skeletal imbalances will improve your posture and overall health.

-By advancing balance, symmetry, flexibility, and posture in the body, you will greatly increase your riding ability and efficiency, while at the same time, improving your horse every stri
+Achieving balance, symmetry, flexibility, and posture in the body, you will greatly increase your riding ability and efficiency, while at the same time, improving your horse every stride.

 If you are stuck in your riding, feel pain while riding, or want to get serious about your development as an equestrian athlete, biomechanical bodywork will make a world of difference in your riding ability as well as enhance your performance as an effective and efficient rider.

 Certified Myoskeletal Therapist